HOME • SEARCH • EMAIL • ABOUT

 Other

-· Dye: Juice of ripe fruit used as ink.
-The Zulus use the root in making a dark brown or black dye, for coloring fishing lines to make them less conspicuous in water.
+· Dye: Filipinos use the juice of ripe fruit as ink.
+The Zulus use the root in making a dark brown or black dye, for coloring fishing lines to make them less conspicuous in water. • In East Africa, roots and bark used as red to black dye.
+In Kenya, bark used as dye for tanning fishing lines.
+(24)

 Studies